 Industrial deafness is the loss of hearing caused by working in a noisy environment over a period of time.
 It's different to hearing loss that is the result of a single event.

-To make an industrial deafness claim, you must:
+To make an industrial deafness claim, a worker must:

-- provide a work capacity certificate that diagnoses your industrial deafness
+- provide a work capacity certificate that diagnoses industrial deafness

 - considered a worker under the Workers' Compensation and Rehabilitation Act 2003